 Once we get the hang of it, students take their bookmarks to their seats to practice with their partner.

-Assign students to read one line of text, one page of text, or one small book.
+Assign students either a line of text to read, a page of text read, or one small book to read.
 Make sure it is a text that they can already read accurately and automatically.

 In other words, you want to use text below or at their independent reading level.